 Facebook is removing yet another tool this summer.
 Today, we’re reporting that Facebook Attribution is going away on August 1, 2021.
-It may seem like deja vu, as we’ve previously reported on changes to Store Visits, Facebook Analytics, and Audience Insights, but this announcement points to the upcoming changes in iOS 14 as the reason for the tools being deprecated.
+It may seem like deja vu, as we’ve previously reported on changes to Store Visits, Facebook Analytics, Ads Library, and Audience Insights, but this announcement points to the upcoming changes in iOS 14 as the reason for the tools being deprecated.

 Up until now, most of the announcements came without explanation.
 This change came with a note tying the retirement of Facebook Attribution to updates in iOS 14.
 A message that appears on the Attribution page says the following: